qbrc-cnap/cnap/docs/workflows.md

 In this example, we iterate through the integer primary keys (PK) supplied by the front end.
 For each PK we lookup the file `Resource`, check that it "belongs to" the client, and decide if it's a tumor or normal sample based on the filename.
 In this way, we populate lists containing paths to the files we will analyze.
 Of course, the logic here is completely arbitrary and dependent on your application.
 A more robust example might include logic to ensure that all the files are properly paired.

-#### Creation of custom elements (advanced)
+#### Creation of custom elements (advanced, optional)

 The CNAP provides a set of native HTML input elements with reasonable defaults "out of the box".
 We also include custom a file-chooser element, as selection of files is a common input to many analysis pipelines.
-Therefore, the file-chooser provides an instructive example of how to create new, complex input elements for the CNAP GUI, if desired.
+The file-chooser also provides a complete and instructive example of how to create new, complex input elements for the CNAP GUI, if desired.

 The first step in the creation of any custom element is to design and write the HTML.
 Following that, one can reverse-engineer the customizable portions and specify those as parameters in the `gui_spec.json` file.
 For a concrete example, let's look at the HTML file supporting the file-chooser element: